joeavanzato/ExtCheck/README.md

 Currently only ~200 file signatures stored, will add many more shortly.

-#Immediate future work is makign this command-line parsable
+Immediate future work is making this accept cmd-line arguments